Triathlete racing in Australia

 Than a Template.

-You have had the generic training plan that ignores your schedule, your body, and your life outside of triathlon.
-You have had the coach who takes days to reply, never looks at your data, and sends the same sessions to every athlete on their roster.
-You have done the work and watched your race results stay exactly the same.
+You have had the generic plan that ignores your schedule.
+The coach who never looks at your data.
+The training week copied from a spreadsheet.
+You have done the work and watched your race results stay the same.
+The issue was never your ability.
+Your program was never built around you.

-We do things differently.
-Every athlete gets a structured, periodised program built from their own threshold data using DFA a1 analysis and heart rate variability testing.
-You get direct access to your coach, weekly communication, and a plan that adapts when your work, your family, or your body needs it to.
+Every athlete here gets a periodised program built from their own performance curve, direct coach access, and a plan that adapts when work, family, or body needs it to.
 Training fits your life, not the other way around.
+Personalised triathlon coaching built on your physiology, not a template.

 The Tremayne Performance Method